tuyojr/aws_cloud_quest/05_cloud_economics/README.md

 ## TASk

 > Configure a price estimate for an architecture that uses a variable amount of EC2 instances based on peak usage time.
+> `DIY:` Change the EC2 instance type to t2.micro and generate a new price estimate URL.

 ### SOLUTION ARCHITECTURE